w5xd/PacketRainGauge/README.md

 senses at 5 times per second which is a little slow to reliably detect fast passage of the magnet through top dead center.
-However, the Si7210 can easily be programmed to separately detect the arrival and the departure of the magnet from its proximity.
-Therefore, this design instead positions its sensor in alignment with the rocker at its resting position with one cup down&mdash;the left one in the photo above.
+However, the Si7210 can easily be programmed to separately detect the arrival and the departure of the magnet from proximity to the sensor.
+This design does that.
+It positions its sensor in close alignment with the rocker at its resting position with one cup down&mdash;the left one in the photo above.
 Its Arduino sketch is programmed to separately report the arrival and departure of the rocker, sending a packet for each.
-The new magnet is mounted in the same fixture on the rocker as the old magnet.
+The new magnet is mounted in the same recess in the rocker as the old magnet.
-Its not quite the same mass: about 0.5g as opposed to 0.3g on my scale, so a calibration check is in order before putting it into service.
+The needed magnet is slightly heavier than the original: about 0.5g as opposed to 0.3g on my scale, so a calibration check is in order before putting it into service.
-The result is this design sends packets at the same rate per volume of rainfall as the old one, just not quite at the exact same rocker positions.
+The result is this design sends packets at (almost) the same rate per volume of rainfall as the old one, just not quite at the exact same rocker positions.

- The original magnet is not effective with this hall effect sensor because the reed relay required the magnet's pole axis orientation be parallel to the axis of the reed relay.
-For the Si7210 sensor to best sense proximity, the pole axis should penetrate the sensor.
-The sensor manufacturer publishes a detailed discussion&mdash;including details about that exact scenario: replacing a reed relay with an Si7210&mdash;about how the magnet axis and sensor geometry are related:
+The sensor manufacturer publishes a detailed discussion about magnets&mdash;including details about this exact scenario: replacing a reed relay with an Si7210&mdash;about how the magnet axis and sensor geometry are related:
 <a href='https://www.silabs.com/documents/public/application-notes/an1018-si72xx-sensors.pdf'>
 https://www.silabs.com/documents/public/application-notes/an1018-si72xx-sensors.pdf<a>.
-A K&J Magnetics B422 magnet conveniently matches the original magnet's dimensions, and has its poles aligned so that its pole axis can be oriented to penetrate the Si7210 when mounted in the original rocker.
+A K&J Magnetics B422 magnet conveniently matches the original magnet's dimensions to fit in the original rocker, and has its poles aligned so that its pole axis as required to penetrate the Si7210 when mounted in the original rocker.

-The original
+The original water tight
-battery compartment is retained after removing the PCB that shares the battery enclosure.
-This upgrade can run on two AA cells just like the original.
+battery compartment is retained, but after removing the PCB that shares the battery enclosure.
+This upgrade runs on two AA cells just like the original.
 I had no luck running the Oregon Scientific device using lithium AA cells, but this design works well with them and gets the much longer battery life with the lithium cells' much larger Ampere-hour capacity compared to alkaline.